-The Museum of Traditional Pottery, also known as the Centre for the Study of Traditional Pottery, was established in 1987 by Betty Psaropoulou.
-The museum was originally housed at Ipitou street in Plaka, where herself and a skilled team of researchers focused on the gathering of traditional pottery creations, as well as their preservation.
-The centre aimed at recording the different methods, materials and techniques used in the art of pottery, and throughout the years a great collection of significant samples was created, contributing to the enhancement of the Greek cultural identity as well history.
+The center aimed at recording the different methods, materials and techniques used in the art of pottery, and a great collection of significant samples was created throughout the years, contributing to the enhancement of the Greek cultural identity as well as history.

-On foot: As the Museum of Traditional Pottery is located in a central area of Athens, it can be easily reached on foot from Monastiraki metro station, in less than 10 minutes.
+On foot: As the Museum of Traditional Pottery is located in a central area of Athens, it can be easily reached on foot from Monastiraki Square in less than 10 minutes.

-By metro: The closest metro station is “Thissio” on line 1.
+By metro: The closest metro station is Thissio (Green Line).
 Note that the Museum of Traditional Pottery is located within a 5-minute walking distance from the metro.
 Get a map of the metro here.

 By bus/trolleybus: The closest bus stop is “Ag.
 Asomatoi”.
 Check the routes and the official timetables on OASA Telematics.